Harry R. Truman: Legacy

 Truman emerged as a folk hero for his resistance to the evacuation efforts.
 The Columbian wrote: "With his 10-dollar name and hell-no-I-won't-go attitude, Truman was a made-for-prime-time folk hero."
 His friends and family commented: "He was a very opinionated person."
 Truman's friend John Garrity added, "The mountain and the lake were his life.
 If he'd left and then saw what the mountain did to his lake, it would have killed him anyway.
 He always said he wanted to die at Spirit Lake.
 He went the way he wanted to go."

-Truman's niece Shirley stated, "He used to say that's my mountain and my lake and he would say those are my arms and my legs.
+Truman's niece Shirley stated, "He used to say 'that's my mountain and my lake and he would say those are my arms and my legs.'
 If he would have seen it the way it is now, I don't think he would have survived."
 Truman's cousin Richard Ice commented that Truman's short period as a celebrity was "the peak of his life."

-Truman was the subject of the books Truman of St. Helens: The Man and His Mountain by his niece Shirley Rosen, and The Legend of Harry Truman by his sister Geri Whiting.
+Truman was the subject of the books Truman of St. Helens: The Man and His Mountain, written by his niece Shirley Rosen, and The Legend of Harry Truman, written by his sister, Geri Whiting.
 He was portrayed by Art Carney, his favorite actor, in the 1981 docudrama St. Helens.
-Memorabilia were sold in the area surrounding Mount St. Helens, including Harry Truman hats, pictures, posters, and postcards.
-A restaurant opened in Anchorage, Alaska, named after him, serving dishes such as Harry's Hot Molten Chili.
+Memorabilia were sold in the area surrounding Mount St. Helens, including Harry R. Truman hats, pictures, posters, and postcards.
+A restaurant named after him was opened in Anchorage, Alaska, serving themed dishes such as Harry's Hot Molten Chili.

-According to The Washington Star, more than 100 songs had been composed in Truman's honor by 1981, in addition to a commemorative album titled The Musical Legend Of Harry Truman — A Very Special Collection Of Mount St. Helens’ Volcano Songs.
-He is the subject of the 2007 song "Harry Truman" written and recorded by Irish band Headgear.
+According to The Washington Star, more than 100 songs had been composed in Truman's honor by 1981, in addition to a commemorative album entitled The Musical Legend Of Harry Truman — A Very Special Collection Of Mount St. Helens’ Volcano Songs.
 Lula Belle Garland wrote "The Legend of Harry And The Mountain," which was recorded in 1980 by Ron Shaw & The Desert Wind Band.
 Musicians Ron Allen and Steve Asplund wrote a country rock song in 1980 called "Harry Truman, Your Spirit Still Lives On".
+One of the major characters from the first two seasons of TV show Twin Peaks (1990-91) was named Sheriff Harry S. Truman in his honor.
 Billy Jonas included Truman's narrative in his song "Old St. Helen" in 1993.
+He is the subject of the 2007 song "Harry Truman" written and recorded by Irish band Headgear.

 Truman Trail and Harry's Ridge in the Mount St. Helens region are named after him.
 The Harry R. Truman Memorial Park was named in his honor in Castle Rock, Washington, though it later was renamed Castle Rock Lions Club Volunteer Park.